 - Oscar Tomico, Co-director – Design Studio leader – design engineering and integrated products

-- Guillem Camprodon, Computer science, tools and platforms
+- Guillem Camprodon, Computer Science, Tools and Platforms (Fab Lab BCN)

-- Victor Barberán, Computer science, tools and platforms
+- Victor Barberán, Computer Science, Tools and Platforms (Fab Lab BCN)

-- Ingi Freyr Guðjónsson, Product design and digital fabrication
+- Ingi Freyr Guðjónsson, Product Design and Digital Fabrication (Fab Lab BCN)

-- Ramon Sangüesa, Artificial Intelligence and Machine Learning
+- Ramon Sangüesa, Artificial intelligence and Machine Learning (Elisava)

 Special Faculty & Advisors:

-- Neil Gershenfeld, Director of the Center for Bits and Atoms at MIT (Fab Academy programme)
+- Neil Gershenfeld, Center for Bits and Atoms at MIT

 - Primavera de Filippi, CRNS – France